 In May, students submit their 3-D portfolios.
 These works should demonstrate artistic growth and development.
 For more in-depth information on course content and skills, download the AP Art and Design Course and Exam Description (CED).
-For details on how student work will be assessed on the portfolios, download the rubrics.

 Encourage your students to visit the AP 3-D Art and Design student page for portfolio information and portfolio samples.